Design and prototyping of a mobile application to help students in an emergency situation. Work undertaken while studying at Indiana University.

 High Fidelity Prototype

-After testing the prototype with the users, we realized that our solution very close to solving safety issue at the university campus.
-The simplified user interface with easy to access feature like location sharing, SOS alert, and safety ride service received positive feedback.
+After testing the prototype with students, we realized that our solution very close to solving safety issue on the campus.
+The simplified user interface with easy to access feature like location sharing, SOS alert, and safety ride service received positive feedback during user testing.
 In future, this application can be integrated with heart rate monitor sensor, voice commands or a hardware key to activate the SOS alert.